ankiano/etl/docs/source/index.rst

 Overview
 ========

-ETL is a lightweight command-line tool for extracting, transforming, and loading data from various sources.
+`etl` is a lightweight command-line tool for extracting, transforming, and loading data from various sources.
-Inspired by the simplicity of SQLite or DuckDB databases, ETL aims to provide a simple, easy-to-use tool for ETL tasks that can be easily set up with just a few commands without the need for complex tools or programming.
+Inspired by the simplicity of SQLite or DuckDB databases, `etl` aims to provide a simple, easy-to-use tool for `etl` tasks that can be easily set up with just a few commands without the need for complex tools or programming.
-ETL allows users to extract data from a variety of sources, including CSV, JSON, XML, Excel, SQL databases, and Google Sheets.
+`etl` allows users to extract data from a variety of sources, including CSV, JSON, XML, Excel, SQL databases, and Google Sheets.
-The lightweight nature of ETL makes it ideal for small to medium-sized projects, where a more heavyweight ETL tool may be overkill.
+The lightweight nature of `etl` makes it ideal for small to medium-sized projects, where a more heavyweight `etl` tool may be overkill.
-In this documentation, we will cover how to install and use ETL, as well as provide examples and best practices.
+In this documentation, we will cover how to install and use `etl`, as well as provide examples and best practices.

 Installation